 8. Olympic Logo

 The Olympic logo has five circles.
-We tend to see this logo in a very simple way; 5 circles are juxtaposing to each other, rather than, an assortment of curves, shapes, and lines.
+We tend to see this logo straightforwardly; 5 circles are juxtaposing to each other, rather than, an assortment of curves, shapes, colors, and lines.

 Principle of Figure To ground